New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 For more information about Halifax’s range of lifetime mortgages available for those in retirement age, please visit Halifax Lifetime Mortgage.

-Getting professional advice from an independent financial adviser (IFA) could help in this instance, especially if individuals want to review their circumstances carefully before committing themselves financially.
-An IFA will also be able to advise on any other options available.
+Getting professional advice from an independent financial adviser (IFA) could help, especially if individuals want to review their circumstances carefully before committing themselves financially.
+An IFA will also be able to advise you on any other available options.
 They’ll also explain the repayment process, including exactly how much money needs to be paid back each month and any potential tax implications associated with taking out a loan either now or in the future.

 Post Office Retirement Interest Only Mortgage

 Retirement can be a daunting prospect, especially when managing your finances.
-For those wanting to stay in their current home after retiring, the Post Office offer a range of retirement interest-only mortgages that may help make the transition easier.
+For those wanting to stay in their current home after retirement, the Post Office offers a range of interest-only mortgages that may help make the transition easier.

 The Post Office offers competitive fixed-rate options from 3.99% APR up to 4.99% and variable rate options from 2.94% APR up to 5.39%.
 These loans feature flexible repayment periods, allowing borrowers to extend the term length or reduce their monthly payments if necessary.
 They also have no early repayment charges, meaning you can pay off the mortgage sooner without any extra fees.